THE PATH FORWARD

 At the Easter Vigil (Holy Saturday), all newly elected members of the community who have been journeying through the RCIA process are welcomed formally into the community of believers through receiving the Sacraments of Initiation – Baptism, Eucharist and Confirmation.

 This is a time of reflection and celebration after the formal reception into the Catholic Church.
-Mystagogia means “leading into the mystery” and it is a time to explore the deep mystery of our faith and go forth to help build the reign of God on Earth as new members of the faithful.
+Mystagogia means “leading into the mystery” and it is a time to explore the deep mystery of our faith and go forth to help build the kingdom of God on Earth as new members of the faithful.